 - Don’t spend money just to get a refund – you only get back between 10 and 12%.
 If you’re only a few Euro short and you can buy something cheap it’s worth it, but any more than that isn’t.

 - Keep your goods handy in case the customs officer wants to see them.
 You must be departing the EU with the goods, so they may ask to see your goods just to check.

 - Persistence might be required to find exactly where to get your receipts stamped.
-Don’t assume the country you are departing from WANTS to give you a refund!
-I spent an hour and a half in Milan on the great VAT refund treasure hunt!
+Don’t assume the country you are departing from WANTS to give you a refund.
+I once spent an hour and a half in Milan on the great VAT refund treasure hunt.

 - Department stores may lack the charm of shopping in boutiques, but they are usually very well organised for VAT refunds, and are an easy way to get up your required purchase amount – you can consolidate your cheaper purchases towards your total as long as you do your shopping in the store on one day.
 Just don’t expect the Refund Desk to be somewhere easily found, no matter how well signposted it is.